 Community Refugee Integration and Settlement Pilot (CRISP)

-An opportunity to be part of a global movement
+An opportunity to act locally – as part of a growing global movement

 The CRISP is inspired by the successful community refugee sponsorship program operating in Canada since the late 1970s, which has enabled more than 325,000 refugees to build a new life in Canada, in addition to those resettled under the government-funded resettlement program.
 Similar programs are now being implemented in many countries around the world, including the UK, US, NZ and Ireland.